Su Shi: Provincial posts

+Political exiles

 Su Shi was often at odds with the political faction headed by Wang Anshi.
 Su Shi once wrote a poem criticizing Wang Anshi's reforms, especially the government monopoly imposed on the salt industry.
 The dominance of the reformist faction at court allowed the New Policy Group greater ability to have Su Shi exiled for political crimes.
-The claim was that Su Shi was criticizing the emperor, when in fact Su Shi's poetry was aimed at criticizing Wang's reforms.
-It should be said that Wang Anshi played no part in this action against Su, for he had retired from public life in 1076 and established a cordial relationship with Su Shi.
+The claim was that Su Shi was criticizing the emperor, when in fact his poetry was aimed at criticizing Wang's reforms.
+Wang Anshi played no part in this action against Su, for he had retired from public life in 1076 and established a cordial relationship with Su Shi.
 Su Shi's first remote trip of exile (1080–1086) was to Huangzhou, Hubei.
 This post carried a nominal title, but no stipend, leaving Su in poverty.
-During this period, he began Buddhist meditation.
-With help from a friend, Su Shi built a small residence on a parcel of land in 1081.
+During this period, he began practicing Buddhist meditation.
+With help from a friend, Su built a small residence on a parcel of land in 1081.
 Su Shi lived at a farm called Dongpo ('Eastern Slope'), from which he took his literary pseudonym.
 While banished to Hubei province, he grew fond of the area he lived in; many of the poems considered his best were written in this period.
 His most famous piece of calligraphy, Han Shi Tie, was also written there.
 In 1086, Su Shi and all other banished statesmen were recalled to the capital due to the ascension of a new government.
-However, Su Shi was banished a second time (1094–1100) to Huizhou (now in Guangdong province) and Danzhou, Hainan.
-In 1098 the Dongpo Academy in Hainan was built on the site of the residence that he lived in whilst in exile.
+However, Su was banished a second time (1094–1100) to Huizhou and Danzhou, Hainan.
+In 1098 the Dongpo Academy in Hainan was built on the site of the residence that he lived in while in exile.

 Although political bickering and opposition usually split ministers of court into rivaling groups, there were moments of non-partisanship and cooperation from both sides.
 For example, although the prominent scientist and statesman Shen Kuo (1031–1095) was one of Wang Anshi's most trusted associates and political allies, Shen nonetheless befriended Su Shi.
 Su Shi was aware that it was Shen Kuo who, as regional inspector of Zhejiang, presented Su Shi's poetry to the court sometime between 1073 and 1075 with concern that it expressed abusive and hateful sentiments against the Song court.
 It was these poetry pieces that Li Ding and Shu Dan later utilized in order to instigate a law case against Su Shi, although until that point Su Shi did not think much of Shen Kuo's actions in bringing the poetry to light.